mszep/pandoc_resume/resume.md

 Experience
 ----------

-8/2014-Present
+### Acquia (Boston, MA)
-:   **Site Reliability Engineer**; Acquia, Inc. (Boston, MA)
+**Site Reliability Engineer**; 8/2014-Present
   * Dedicated operations resource for large enterprise customer
   * Maintain High Availability Infrastructure for customer sites & ensure uptime during high traffic events
   * Develop tools for auditing and automation
   * Work in a high-touch relationship with the customer, including regular calls and on-site visits
   * Function as a technical and strategic contact and partner
   * Ensured site availability during some of the world's largest events, including the Olympics, the Superbowl, and more.
   * Improve platform monitoring and create auditing tools to improve stability
   * Built tooling to use metrics to provide proactive notifications of pending issues before they occur

-7/2013-8/2014
-:   **Senior Cloud Systems Engineer**; Acquia, Inc. (Boston, MA)
+**Senior Cloud Systems Engineer**; 7/2013-8/2014
   * Manage and maintain 8000+ Linux Systems on Amazon EC2.
   * Assist in redesign of monitoring system to accommodate 10,000+ systems and 300,000+ services
   * Develop command line tool in Ruby for automating ticket creation in ZenDesk and Jira.
   * Created a standardized development environment using Vagrant
   * Maintain Highly Available LAMP infrastructure for Acquia Hosting
   * Troubleshoot, maintain and create configuration files for Varnish

-10/2011-7/2013
+### PlumChoice (Lowell, MA)
-:   **Linux Systems Adminstrator**; PlumChoice (Lowell, MA)
+**Linux Systems Adminstrator**; 10/2011-7/2013

 * Centralized management configuration and security updates for Red Hat, CentOS, and Ubuntu Servers